Christies Beach sandbag structure renewal complete

-Renewal works for the Christies Beach sandbag structure have commenced.
+Renewal works on the Christies Beach sandbag structure have now been completed.

-This project will replace and reinforce the existing erosion protection structure at the base of the ramp, helping to protect public infrastructure from coastal erosion.
+The project has replaced and reinforced the existing erosion protection structure at the base of the ramp, helping to protect the boat ramp, nearby public infrastructure and this important coastal access point from ongoing coastal erosion.

 Background